Paul George: 2020–21 season

 On December 10, 2020, George signed a four-year, $190 million contract extension with the Clippers.
-On December 22, George scored 33 points, 26 of which being in the second half, to lead the Clippers to a 116–109 season-opening victory over the defending champion Los Angeles Lakers.
+On December 22, George scored 33 points, of which 26 were in the second half, to lead the Clippers to a 116–109 season-opening victory over the defending champion Los Angeles Lakers.
 In Game 6 of the Conference Semifinals against the Utah Jazz, George recorded 28 points, nine rebounds, seven assists, and three steals in a 131–119 victory, leading the Clippers to the Western Conference Finals for the first time in franchise history.
-Playing against the Phoenix Suns in his third career Conference Finals, George dropped a playoff career-high 41 points, alongside 13 rebounds and six assists in a crucial 116–102 Game 5 victory.
-The Clippers would ultimately fall to the Suns in Game 6.
+Playing against the Phoenix Suns in his third career Conference Finals, George scored a playoff career-high 41 points, alongside 13 rebounds and six assists in a crucial 116–102 Game 5 victory.
+The Clippers lost to the Suns in six games.

 2021–22 season

-On October 29, 2021, George scored a season-high 42 points and grabbed eight rebounds in a 92–111 defeat at the hands of the Portland Trail Blazers.
+On October 29, 2021, George scored a season-high 42 points and grabbed eight rebounds in a 92–111 loss to the Portland Trail Blazers.
 On December 6, during a 102–90 win over the Trail Blazers, George sprained his elbow and missed the next five games before returning to the lineup in a 92–116 loss to the San Antonio Spurs on December 20.
 On December 25, the Clippers announced that George had suffered a torn ulnar collateral ligament (UCL) in his right elbow.
-He was ruled out for at least 3-to-4 weeks.
-On March 29, 2022, his first game back from injury, George scored 34 points, delivered six assists along with four steals in a 121–115 comeback victory over the Utah Jazz.
+On March 29, 2022, his first game back from injury, George scored 34 points, with six assists and four steals, in a 121–115 comeback victory over the Utah Jazz.
 On April 9, George tied his career best with 12 assists and added 23 points, 8 rebounds and 2 steals in a 117–98 win over the Sacramento Kings.

 2022–23 season

-On October 22, 2022, George scored 40 points, grabbed 6 rebounds, and delivered 6 assists in an 111–109 win over the Sacramento Kings.
-It was the 20th time in his career that he scored 40 points, including the playoffs, and his fifth as a member of the Clippers.
+On October 22, 2022, George scored 40 points, grabbed 6 rebounds, and had 6 assists in an 111–109 win over the Sacramento Kings.
+It was the 20th time in his career, including playoffs, where he scored at least 40 points, and his fifth as a member of the Clippers.
 On October 31, George put up 35 points, nine rebounds, eight assists, six steals, and two blocks, alongside a game-winner in a 95–93 win over the Houston Rockets.
 On December 14, George recorded his 4th career triple-double with 17 points, 11 rebounds and 11 assists in a 99–88 win over the Minnesota Timberwolves.
 On December 31, George scored a season-high 45 points, along with 9 rebounds, 4 assists and 3 steals in a 131–130 loss against his former team, the Indiana Pacers.

 On March 5, 2023, George posted 42 points and 11 rebounds in a 135–129 win over the Memphis Grizzlies.
+On March 21, he suffered a right leg injury in a 101–100 loss against the Oklahoma City Thunder with 4:38 remaining in the game.
+The next day, the Clippers announced that George was diagnosed with a right knee sprain and would be re-evaluated in two-to-three weeks, ending his regular season run.